Chances are you’ve never heard of apigenin.

 And in 2013 researchers Canadian researchers explored the flavone’s ability to fight cancers of the gastrointestinal tract.
 They were able to confirm that apigenin likely has benefits beyond any existing drugs for fighting malignant cancers.9

 A team from Ohio State University announced that the apigenin found in chamomile can take away cancer’s “superpower” to remain nearly immortal.

-In other words, they suggested that the bioflavonoid virtually sits the cancer cells down for a stern talking to, re-educating them to shape up and act like normal cells and die on schedule like all the other cells do.10,11
+In other words, they suggested that the bioflavonoid virtually sits the cancer cells down for a stern talking to.
+Their instructed to shape up, act like normal cells and die on schedule like all the other cells do.10,11

 3. Brain Protection:

 The research is just beginning, but now it looks like apigenin could also turn out to be one of our best weapons against debilitating brain diseases such as Alzheimer’s and Parkinson’s.